CrowdHailer/Ace/extensions/http(s)/README.md

 - https://hexdocs.pm/raxx

-## Chunked Responses

-`Ace.ChunkedResponse` is an extension to the Raxx interface that allows a server to push data over a connection.

 ## Request errors

 When a the data sent over a socket cannot be cast to a request in time then the applications `handle_error/1` callback will be invoked.